ljunggren/bz-docs/docs/canvas/gojs.md

 ---
-id: canvas
+id: gojs
-title: Canvas testing
+title: A GoJS example
 ---

 ## The HTML Canvas